bobkatla/beam/docs/developers.rst

 ^^^^^^^^^^^^
 The beam repository on github `is here. <https://github.com/LBNL-UCB-STI/beam>`_

-The convention for merging into the master branch is that master needs to be pass all tests and at least one other active BEAM developer needs to review your changes before merging.
-Please do this by creating a pull request from any new feature branches into master.
+The convention for merging into the develop branch is that develop needs to be pass all tests and at least one other active BEAM developer needs to review your changes before merging.
+Please do this by creating a pull request from any new feature branches into develop.
 We also encourage you to create pull requests early in your development cycle which gives other's an opportunity to observe and/or provide feedback in real time.
 When you are ready for a review, invite one or more through the pull request.

 Please use the following naming convention for feature branches, "<initials-or-username>/<descriptive-feature-branch-name>".
 Adding the issue number is also helpful, e.g.:

-cjrs/issue112-update-docs
+cjrs/#112-update-docs

 An example workflow for contributing a new feature beam might look like this:

-+ create a new branch off of master (e.g. cjrs/issue112-update-docs)
++ create a new branch off of develop (e.g. cjrs/#112-update-docs)
 + push and create a pull request right away
-+ work in cjrs/issue112-update-docs
++ work in cjrs/#112-update-docs
 + get it to compile, pass tests
 + request reviews from pull request
-+ after reviews and any subsequent iterations, merge into master and close pull request
++ after reviews and any subsequent iterations, merge into develop and close pull request
 + delete feature branch unless continued work to happy imminently on same feature branch

-The pev-only and related feature branches hold a previous version of BEAM (v0.1.X) which is incompatible with master but is still used for modeling and analysis work.
+The pev-only and related feature branches hold a previous version of BEAM (v0.1.X) which is incompatible with develop but is still used for modeling and analysis work.

 Configuration
 ^^^^^^^^^^^^^